 Rule Number 6: Be positive, friendly and professional

 Everything looked great, the most important thing was the drinks were all ready.
-All a bit crazy for 5 minutes getting everybody with a glass in hand but in event management you see EVERYTHING at the law practice management software and rely heavily on field service management software to keep production organized.
+All a bit crazy for 5 minutes getting everybody with a glass in hand but in event management position you see EVERYTHING at the law practice management software and rely heavily on field service management software to keep production organized.
 The BBQ was sparked up for a sit down at 7pm.
 The smells of the burgers, marinated prawns, chicken on skewers was just a sensory sensation.

 Rule Number 7: NEVER eat or drink in front of your clients